vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the morning, I went to te Walgreens at Gilman Street.
 I purchased supplements and toiletries.
 I checked out at 8:58 AM.

+### Evening trip to downtown Berkeley

+In the evening, I went to downtown Berkeley.
+I first did grocery shopping at Trader Joe's; I checked out of there at 4:15 PM with Lauren.
+After that, I went to Udupi Palace and ordered a spinach masala dosa.